MicrosoftDocs/azure-aks-docs/articles/aks/create-nginx-ingress-private-controller.md

     kubectl apply -f https://raw.githubusercontent.com/Azure-Samples/aks-store-demo/main/sample-manifests/docs/app-routing/aks-store-deployments-and-services.yaml -n aks-store
     ```

-  This manifest will create the necessary deployments and services for the AKS store application.
+  This manifest creates the necessary deployments and services for the AKS store application.

 ## Create the Ingress resource that uses a host name on the Azure private DNS zone and a private IP address